NyanWhite/HyperMatrix/README.md

 An Excel document with many tools, still WIP, feedback welcome.

-Supports up to 50,000 timings, beyond which it will be unreadable.
+30,000 timings Limited, beyond which it will be unreadable.
 More timings can be supported by confidently copying the formula column and adding it to the end.

 ---